amromeo/api_r2020/README.md

 There are multiple ways to access and interact with the course content, depending on whether you choose to proceed through the workshop using the cloud based RStudio or one on your own laptop.

-1. If you choose to use the the cloud based RStudio instance, all the course content will be pre-loaded.
-2. If you would prefer to run RStudio on your own computer:
-   * Download the course material from the course github [repository](https://github.com/amromeo/api_r2019) as a \*.zip file from [here](https://github.com/amromeo/api_r2019/archive/master.zip)
+1. All the course content will be pre-loaded in the RStudio Cloud instance and is available for download as a .zip file.
+2. The content is available at our course github [repository](https://github.com/amromeo/api_r2020) and can be downloaded from there as well.
    * Note: As the course material will be periodically updated, please wait until the week prior to the conference to dowload the zip file
-   * Unzip the file to a convenient location (your desktop or documents folder)
-   * When you open RStudio, set this location as your working directory
-   * If this all sounds too complicated - go back to option 1!

 ## A note on the mechanics and etiquette of the virtual workshop
 Please note that this is first virtual R workshop that our team is hosting, we are preparing extensively to ensure that the workshop is productive for you, however some technical challenges are to be expected